Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Gettingstarted.md

 ## Let's Get Started with Admin Portal

-1.On your virtual machine, click on the Microsoft Edge icon
+1. On your virtual machine, click on the Microsoft Edge icon

-1.Log in to Admin portal **admin.microsoft.com**(https://admin.microsoft.com/).
+1. Log in to Admin portal **admin.microsoft.com**(https://admin.microsoft.com/).

 1. You'll see the **Microsoft** window, enter your credentials: